Scary Interview Questions At Halloween

 R - Result: "This solution proved to be effective, and we were able to stabilize the ground without causing any major delays to the project.
 In the end, the solar farm was completed on time and within budget, generating 50 MW of clean energy, which was enough to power 10,000 homes.
 This project not only reinforced my problem-solving skills but also taught me the importance of quick decision-making and collaborative teamwork in overcoming challenges in renewable energy projects."

 Another useful technique is the 'bridge.'
 If you're asked a question that you're not comfortable with or that doesn't play to your strengths, you can 'bridge' to a related topic where you can showcase your abilities.
 However, be careful not to stray too far from the original question, or you may come across as evasive.
-The next section will breakdown the stages of the bridge method, and provides a worked example for a Sustainability Manager applying for a job with a real estate company:
+The next section will breakdown the stages of the bridge method, and provide a worked example for a Sustainability Manager applying for a job with a real estate company:

 The BRIDGE method is a strategy used to answer interview questions, especially when the question is challenging or doesn’t directly play to your strengths.
 It stands for: